StianNOR/Homelab/README.md

 # To remove portainer and docker simply run.
 ./portainer_docker_uninstall.sh

 # To uninstall everything run.
+(After Full Uninstall you need to close terminal window and open new on.)
 ./uninstall_zsh_setup.sh